Ahsan3991/AgriDBProject/README.md

 smart and timely decisions regarding the respective crop like how much watering is required in the next week or plan to water the plants in a defined quantity if going on a vacation and more.

+## LICENSE

+This project is licensed under the terms of the MIT license.

 ## SOME PICTURES FOR DASHBOARD